mikeonslow/elm-workshop/part1/README.md

 `Nothing` or `Just something` where `something` is the value.

 ##### Set
 Similar to a `List` but has some unique properties.
-A `Set` is a set of unique values.
+A `Set` is a collection of unique values.
 The values can be any `comparable` type.
 This includes `Int`, `Float`, `Time`, `Char`, `String`, and tuples or lists of comparable types.
 Sets are good for times when you need unique values.
 A note about `Set` is that when accessing items, they are referenced by value and not index.
 For instance, the documentation for `Set.remove` states: "Remove a value from a set.
 If the value is not found, no changes are made."